11.3 Divisions of the Skeletal System

 Shoulder Girdle

-The (also called shoulder girdle) attaches the upper limbs to the trunk of the body.
-It is connected to the by muscles alone.
+The pectoral girdle (also called shoulder girdle) attaches the upper limbs to the trunk of the body.
+It is connected to the axial skeleton by muscles alone.
 This allows a considerable range of motion in the upper limbs.
 The shoulder girdle consists of just two pairs of bones, with one of each pair on opposite sides of the body (see Figure 11.3.14).
 There are a right and left clavicle (collarbone), and a right and left scapula (shoulder blade).
 The scapula is a pear-shaped flat bone that helps form the shoulder joint.
 The clavicle is a long bone that serves as a strut between the shoulder blade and the sternum.

 11.3.14 Bones of the Shoulder Girdle